An easy way to collect SEO data and analyze semantics every day with Plerdy SEO-checker.

-Provided that you’ve created SEO-friendly content, including all the SEO “ingredients”, your web page will be higher ranked by search engines.
+Provided that you’ve created SEO-friendly content, including all the SEO “ingredients,” your web page will be higher ranked by search engines.
 The higher your website’s position in search results is, the more users will pay attention to it.
-Thus, your website’s SEO ensures that its content features all the necessary elements which will attract the attention of search engines and thus contribute to its higher ranking.
+Thus, your website’s SEO ensures that its content features all the necessary elements to attract search engines’ attention and thus contribute to its higher ranking.

-SEO is a very direct and simple process that will allow you to quickly attract more visitors and traffic to your website.
+SEO is a very direct and simple process that will quickly attract more visitors and traffic to your website.

-Regardless of whether you want to work on a startup or have long had your own site, you need to clearly understand the on-page SEO process so that to improve its visibility on the Google search engine.
+Whether you want to work on a startup or have long had your own site, you need to clearly understand the on-page SEO process to improve its visibility on the Google search engine.

-With this purpose, we have selected 50 most crucial aspects, and provided tips on them, for you which affect the site’s rating and should be taken into account in SEO promotion.
+For this purpose, we have selected the 24 most crucial aspects and provided tips for you, which affect the site’s rating and should be considered in SEO promotion.

 - The main mirror and a single URL format